Rajasthan Travel Guide: Your Complete Trip Planning Resource

 Jaipur, Rajasthan’s capital, is the starting point for many visitors.
 Its royal architecture and lively markets give you a royal welcome.
 Explore:

 - Jantar Mantar Observatory: A UNESCO World Heritage site, this 18th-century open-air observatory has ~20 giant stone instruments.
-The colossal Samrat Yantra sundial (27m high) can tell time to within seconds.
+The colossal Samrat Yantra sundial can tell time to within seconds.
 Even non-astronomers find the precision and size of these tools awe-inspiring.

 - Jaipur bazaars: No trip is complete without strolling the vibrant markets.
-Johari Bazaar is famed for jewelry and gemstones, Bapu Bazaar for textiles and local shoes (mojari), and Tripolia Bazaar for bangles.
+Johari Bazaar is famed for jewelry and gemstones, Bapu Bazaar for textiles and local shoes, and Tripolia Bazaar for bangles.
 You’ll see craftsmen at work and can haggle for Rajasthani crafts.
 Everything here is handmade, reflecting the region’s artisan heritage.

 Jodhpur – The Blue City